toh19/tarek_oueld_hammoud/Question_C/Initial_Implementation/README.md

 # LRU Cache

-This TypeScript library provides a lightweight, dead simple implementation of a Geo Distributed Least Recently Used (LRU) Cache with time expiration.
+This TypeScript library provides a lightweight, dead simple implementation of a Geo Distributed Least Recently Used (LRU) Cache with time expiration (2 implementations: one with redis and one without).
 ## Usage

 Example: